-What can these times of quarantine teach us about minimalism?
+What can these times of quarantine teach you about minimalism?
 Here’s what I’ve learned about the bare necessities during the pandemic.

 If this isn’t the perfect time to embrace minimalism, then I don’t know what is.

-We’re home a lot now.
-And we’re confronted with piles of clutter and the realisation that the one place that’s supposed to provide sanctuary only offers overwhelm and a long to-do list.
+You’re home a lot now.
+And you’re confronted with piles of clutter and the realisation that the one place that’s supposed to provide sanctuary only offers overwhelm.

-We’re not going out as often.
+You’re not going out as often.
 At work, meetings and conferences across the world have been cancelled.
-And it’s left us thinking: were they really that productive anyways?
+And it’s left you thinking: were they really that productive anyways?

 Minimalism and quarantine

-This pandemic has freed up hours we’d once spend stuck in traffic, attending meetings or running semi-important errands.
+This pandemic has freed up hours you’d once spend stuck in traffic, attending meetings or running semi-important errands.